 - save up your Nectar or Clubcard points from now and use them for the Xmas shop.

 Create your own traditions!

-Invent some new – and cheap! – family traditions:
+Invent some new – and inexpensive! – family traditions:

 - compile a set of cheesy Xmas songs to play whilst cooking or making crafty things with the kids;

 - have hot sausage rolls and a drink before opening presents on Christmas Day morning;

 - candles or tea-lights make any room seem special for small children – and quite a few adults :)

-This post was first published in 2014.
-It is updated with new ideas and links every year.
+This post is updated with new ideas and links every year.